garrandall/popular-music-data/tracks/hard-times-for-lovers-judy-collins.md

 And don't you know it is my lifetime
 I've got to live it my own way

-And lately, i can't help thinking
+And lately, I can't help thinking
-I reap what i sow
+I reap what I sow
 For all of my holy freedom
-What have i got to show
+What have I got to show
 I don't know

-(Chorus)

-But lately, i can't help thinking
+But lately, I can't help thinking
-I reap what i sow
+I reap what I sow
 For all of my holy freedom
-What have i got to show
+What have I got to show
 I don't know

-(Chorus)

 Ain't these hard times for lovers
 Everyone wants to be free